eeels22/dev-news/README.md

 | `PUT`    | `/comments/{id}`                    | update the given comment. |
 | `DELETE` | `/comments/{id}`                    | delete the given comment. |

-#### Exercise 2
-Create a Comment model and implement the above API.

 ### Topics
-We want to categorize our articles by topics.
+Articles can be catagorized by topics.
 Each topic can be applied to zero or many articles and each article can have zero or many topics.

-Example JSON response when requesting an article should now be:
+Example JSON response when requesting an article:

 ```json
 {